adityaraman27/flappy-game-ai/README.md

 #  Flappy Bird AI

 ##  Project Overview
-This project involves the implementation of an Artificial Intelligence agent that is able to learn how to play the Flappy Bird game using the NEAT algorithm.
+This project entails the development of a program that incorporates an Artificial Intelligence agent that can learn how to play the Flappy Bird game using the NEAT algorithm.

-The AI agent does not require any rules to be hardcoded; instead, it uses evolution to improve its performance by learning how to avoid obstacles and maximize scores.
+The AI agent does not require any rules to be hardcoded.
+The AI agent learns how to play the Flappy Bird game by improving its performance through evolution.

 ##  Problem Statement

-The Flappy Bird game is a simple game but requires a good level of intelligence to be played.
-The problem being solved in this project is:
+The Flappy Bird game is a simple game, but it requires a good level of intelligence to be played.
+The problem being solved by this project is as follows:

-Can an AI agent learn how to play Flappy Bird efficiently without being explicitly programmed?
+Can an AI agent learn how to play the Flappy Bird game efficiently without being explicitly programmed?

-This project focuses on how machine learning, specifically
+This project is focused on showing how a machine learning, specifically

 ##  Solution Approach

-The solution involves using the NEAT algorithm to evolve neural networks that control the bird's actions.
+The solution for this problem is the use of the NEAT algorithm, which can be used for evolving a neural network.

 ### Key Concepts Used: